Jelly made with Japanese coffee that's both easy and delicious to make

 White-Chocolate Coconut Agar-Agar Jelly/Blanchamange Pudding

-It has become a popular dessert item in many eateries, either on its own, with cream, or in a parfait with matcha ice cream and red bean paste.
+It is now commonly offered as a dessert or sweet treat in cafes and restaurants, either on its own, with cream, or in a parfait with matcha ice cream and red bean paste.
 Premade packs are also available for purchase from grocery stores and 7-Elevens.

 So many times in Osaka we would buy this for dessert, and now that we're back in Australia, it's incredibly convenient to make at home.